ChrisPritchard/slack-yara-scanner/README.md

 Compiling is slightly tricky: the app has several dependencies, including the golang slack and lambda APIs, but [go-yara](https://github.com/hillu/go-yara) is the pain point as it requires [libyara](https://github.com/VirusTotal/yara) to compile.
 The goal for a smooth lambda deployment is a single binary to upload, which means ideally yara should be *statically* compiled with the go code.
 The approach documented is what I used below, but if you find an easier way or have issues, please let me know.

 1. Download the source package of yara from here: https://github.com/VirusTotal/yara/releases.
 Tested with yara-4.22
-2. Extract into a folder, e.g. `yara-4.22`.
-I placed this folder in the same folder as the source code (you'll se it ignored in [.gitignore](./.gitignore))
+2. Extract into a folder, e.g. 'yara-4.22'.
+I placed this folder in the same folder as the source code (you'll see it ignored in [.gitignore](./.gitignore))
 3. Get go-yara v4 with `go get github.com/hillu/go-yara/v4`
 4. You might need libssl installed: `sudo apt-get install libssl-dev`
 5. Install go-yara with the yara source files: